kimjammer/Neuro/README.md

 ### This Project

-A virtual environment of some sort is reccommended (Python 3.10+(?)); this project was developed with venv.
+A virtual environment of some sort is recommended (Python 3.10+(?)); this project was developed with venv.

 Install requirements.txt